 Dexedrine, while abused by addicts of all ages, is a particular problem among college students who may take the drug while cramming for exams.
 The 2001 Harvard School of Public Health College Alcohol Study found 4% of college students surveyed had taken Dexedrine or another stimulant without a prescription during that year.
 The rate of abuse was higher for men than for women, and higher among Caucasian students than African-American or Asian students.

-Students at highly competitive universities were more likely to turn to stimulants as fuel for their all-night study sessions, and some campuses had stimulant abuse rates as high as 25%.
+Students at highly competitive universities were more likely to turn to stimulants such as cocaine, adderall, and dexedrine as fuel for their all-night study sessions, and some campuses had stimulant abuse rates as high as 25%.